 The scores for each feature are then combined using the weightings set out in the table in the Executive Summary to determine an Overall Value for Money rating.
 The weightings used are based on the GAAs views of the relative importance to the pathway investors of each feature.
 The weightings are tilted towards the features which have been identified in the regulations relevant to forming this assessment of value.
-Where possible, the GAA has taken into account the likely needs and expectations of this group of pathway investors, based on the information made available by the Firm.
+Where possible, we have taken into account the likely needs and expectations of this group of pathway investors.

 In the sections on the following pages, we have described the Firm's approach to delivering each of the features, and the rating the GAA has awarded, together with any areas for improvement we have identified.
 In addition, there is a section setting out the GAA's views on the adequacy and quality of the Firm's policies on ESG financial considerations, non-financial considerations, and stewardship.
 Whilst this is a largely qualitative assessment the GAA has considered the Firm's policies in comparison to others the GAA has knowledge of.

-An assessment has also been made of the net investment performance, quality of communication, quality of the administration service including processing of core financial transactions, and costs and charges relative to a suitable comparator group of pathway investment providers.
+A comparative assessment of the Firm's Investment Pathways product has also been made of the net investment performance, quality of communication, quality of the administration service including processing of core financial transactions, and costs and charges relative to a suitable comparator group of pathway investment providers.
 Comments on the outcome of these assessments is included in the sections for the relevant features.
-We have also considered whether an alternative provider would offer better Value for Money so that we can inform the Firm if we believe this to be the case.
-Details of the comparisons, including how the comparator providers and pathway investment products were determined is set out in Appendix A.
+We have also considered whether, overall, an alternative provider would offer better Value for Money so that we can inform the Firm if we believe this to be the case.
+Details of how the comparator providers and pathway investment products were determined is set out in Appendix A.